Neurosurgery Residency at The University of North Carolina

 - Epilepsy Surgery Conferences

-All neurosurgery clinics are either held in the Children’s Hospital or the UNC Spine Center.
+All neurosurgery clinics are either held in the Children’s Hospital, the UNC Spine Center or the NC Cancer Hospital.
 The Spine Center, located about two miles from the main hospital, is a large multidisciplinary practice encompassing surgical and nonsurgical management of spinal disorders, where we are able to work closely with Physical Medicine & Rehabilitation, Anesthesia/Pain Management, Physical Therapy and Radiology.
-Due to its new design and easy patient access, all adult Neurosurgery clinics are now located in the Spine Center.
+Due to its new design and easy patient access, most Neurosurgery clinics are now located in the Spine Center.
 When beneficial to care or research, we have access to the resources of the UNC Cancer Hospital, Lineberger Cancer Center, General Clinical Research Center, and Translational and Clinical Sciences Institute.

 Participation in the discovery of new knowledge in the field of Neurosurgery and Neuroscience is one of the core values of our department.
 The department exists within the University of North Carolina which is a remarkably rich environment for research and the home to over $400 million in NIH funding annually.
 Residents are strongly encouraged to develop either clinical translational or basic science research interests and to explore these in partnership with the world-class scientists working in the School of Medicine in the UNC School of Public Health (one of the highest-ranked in the country) and with scientists throughout the university.
 During your interview, we would be happy to discuss with you the rich areas of research available in biomedical research, imaging, neuro-oncology, and in the neurosciences.